-We Have Entered The Era Of 3-Hour Side Projects
+We Have Entered The Era Of 3-Hour Side Projects (sort of)

 At a recent local Meetup, picking the next presenter felt like a missed opportunity.